01 what's so great about self knowledge?

 05 the courage to act

-The final step of our change-journey will be developing your courage to act.
+If you work with me we will also develop your courage to act.
 This means allowing your cognitive insights to transform the structure of your feelings – to morph into a kind of knowledge that changes how you see yourself, the world and how you behave.
 For knowledge that lives just in your head and that never reaches your heart is quite useless.
 The German writer Goethe observed that “Knowing is not enough; we must apply.
 Willing is not enough; we must do.”This bit is of course the hardest part.

 I offer weekly, bi-weekly and fortnightly 1-hour coaching sessions via Zoom.
 You can see my session fees here.